Meet Our Team

 Our Officers

-Brenda Thomson, President
+Brenda Thomson, J.D.

 Brenda Thomson, J.D., has served as the Board President for the George Washington Carver Museum and Cultural Center since 2020.
 Thomson brings a wealth of knowledge and experience to Carver, specializing in executive management, fundraising, human resources, public speaking, community relations, and strategic planning.
 She is currently the Executive Director of Arizona Humanities and has served for over 13 years.
 Prior to joining Arizona Humanities, Thomson directed The Center for Law Leadership and Management at the Sandra Day O’Connor College of Law at ASU, and was also the Executive Director of the Maricopa County Bar Association.
 In addition to Carver, Brenda serves on the national board of the Federation of State Humanities Councils, Phoenix Burton Barr Library Advisory Board, and Arizona Women’s Hall of Fame.
 She earned her bachelor’s degree in English from Yale University and her J.D. from Yale Law School.